stevenlicmu/repo/source/_posts/Git-Notes-Some-useful-Tips-for-Git.md

 Today, we are going to talk about some useful commands in Git.
 Those commands will be introduced by scenarioes.

+We should treat github as a tool and record something as a menu whenever you need it you can turn to.

 Scenario I
 ----